Student Travel Awards

 The Daniel Morton and Laura Dill Morton Scholarship was established in 2016 to provide an award annually to an outstanding student/trainee with an interest in toxicologic pathology.
 Students with a DVM or equivalent degree enrolled in a graduate or residency program who demonstrate commitment to toxicologic pathology and high potential for a successful career in this field are encouraged to apply.
 Applicants must submit a personal statement describing current research activities, interests and activities related to toxicologic pathology, and professional goals, two professional letters of recommendation with one letter from her/his academic advisor, and Curriculum Vitae.

 Applicants will be judged based on level of demonstrated interest in the field of toxicologic pathology, letters of recommendation and CV.
 A $5,000 monetary award and engraved plaque will be presented at the Awards Ceremony during the STP Annual Meeting.
-Award acknowledgement will be included on the STP website and in the annual meeting issue of Toxicologic Pathology.Applicants should complete and email the application form, personal statement, letters of recommendation and Curriculum Vitae to STP Headquarters with the subject line, “Daniel Morton and Laura Dill Morton Scholarship”.
-The deadline for submission is March 15th by 5PM ET to be considered for the current annual award cycle.
+Award acknowledgement will be included on the STP website and in the annual meeting issue of Toxicologic Pathology.Applicants should complete and email the application form, personal statement, letters of recommendation and Curriculum Vitae to STP Headquarters with the subject line, “Daniel Morton and Laura Dill Morton Scholarship.”
+The deadline for submission is March 15 by 5:00 pm ET to be considered for the current annual award cycle.

 STP Young Investigator Awards

 Abstract and Application Deadline: Extended to Arpil 1